AndrewDDavis/borg_go/Readme.md

 - **borg_pre-backup**  Runs commands to prepare for the backup, such as generating a list of the installed applications or packages in the ~/.backup directory.
 - **hc_ping**  Sends start and success or failure signals to healthchecks, to facilitate monitoring of backup job success and notify if backups are failing or out of date.

+### Configuration

+- set env vars BORG_REPO, BORG_CONFIG_DIR, BORG_LOGGING_CONF
+- also set BORG_MNT_REQD=1 if necessary
+- to allow notifications and tracking using healthchecks.io, create the file healthchecks_UUID.txt in your BORG_CONFIG_DIR, which should contain the UUID of your healthchecks project (see https://healthchecks.io/)

 ## Usage

-1. edit `borg_go` to your heart's content
-2. run using `sudo -EH borg_go create prune check`. compact is also supported, order of the commands is preserved.
+A typical run uses the command `sudo -EH borg_go create prune check`.
+The `compact` command is also supported, and the order of the commands is preserved.

+Depending on the `/etc/sudoers` configuration, which can contain the `secure_path` parameter, the above command may fail because `borg_go` is not in the `sudo` PATH.
+There are several ways to work around this issue:

+- Edit the `/etc/sudoers` config to comment the line, add the relevant path, or remove the borg user from the requirement, e.g. by adding the `exempt_group` or using something like `Defaults:!borg_user secure_path="..."`.
+- Use which or command: `sudo -EH $(command -v borg_go) ...`.
+This can be aliased, e.g. as `bgo`.
+- Use env: `sudo -EH env PATH=$PATH borg_go ...`.
+This can be aliased, e.g. as `sudop`.

 ## After